Blendify/blender-manual/trunk/blender_docs/manual/render/freestyle/introduction.rst

 The Big Picture
 ===============

-- Activate FreeStyle by :menuselection:`Properties Editor --> Render tab --> FreeStyle` panel's checkbox.
+- Activate Freestyle by :menuselection:`Properties Editor --> Render tab --> Freestyle` panel's checkbox.
-- FreeStyle settings are located in the new *View Layers* tab.
+- Freestyle settings are located in the new *View Layers* tab.
 - One view layer can only have one view map.
 A view map holds the edge detection settings (Crease Angle, Culling toggle, Face Smoothness toggle, Material Boundaries toggle, Sphere Radius and Kr Derivative Epsilon advanced options).
 - A view map can have multiple line sets.
 - A line set controls which line types and selections will be rendered, from lines based on your scene.
 - Each line set uses one line style (which can be shared between multiple line sets).
-- A line style tells FreeStyle how to render the linked line sets in terms of color, alpha, thickness and other aspects.
+- A line style tells Freestyle how to render the linked line sets in terms of color, alpha, thickness and other aspects.

 .. figure:: /images/render_freestyle_introduction_view-map-processes.png

-   Block diagram of FreeStyle view map and processes.
+   Block diagram of Freestyle view map and processes.

 Known Limitations